OfficeDev/open-xml-docs/docs/word/how-to-remove-the-headers-and-footers-from-a-word-processing-document.md

 api_type:
 - schema
 ms.assetid: 22f973f4-58d1-4dd4-943e-a15ac2571b7c
-title: 'How to: Remove the headers and footers from a word processing document (Open XML SDK)'
+title: 'How to: Remove the headers and footers from a word processing document'
 description: 'Learn how to remove the headers and footers from a word processing document using the Open XML SDK.' ms.suite: office